debarros/RScantron/README.md

 * ui.R and server.R should contain as little as possible
 * All functions should be stored in separate files to make it easier to implement improvements

+### Current thing to work on:
+* The ScoreUpdates function.
+It should filter out tests that begin with H2 and H3 and tests that end in >.
+It should produce a text file with the message and scores for each updated test.
+It should also produce a list of tests that need full reports, along with their earliest scan date (within the span of recent days).

 ### Naming conventions: